nestauk/show_homes/README.md

 pip install --upgrade awscli
 ```

-Otherwise, you can manually download the necessary files from the S3 bucket named `asf-show-homes`.
+Otherwise, you can manually download the necessary files from the S3 bucket named [asf-show-homes](https://s3.console.aws.amazon.com/s3/buckets/asf-show-homes?region=eu-west-2&tab=objects).
+If not interested in analysing the speed testing results in detail, downloading the following two files will be sufficient:

+- `inputs/kepler_configs/network_gradio_config.txt`
+- `inputs/data/epc_for_show_homes.csv`

 ## Contributor guidelines